MicrosoftDocs/ATADocs/ATPDocs/security-assessment-prevent-users-request-certificate.md

 ms.topic: how-to
 ---

-# Security assessment: Prevent users to request a certificate valid for arbitrary users based on the certificate template (ESC1)
+# Security assessment: Prevent users to request a certificate valid for arbitrary users based on the certificate template (ESC1)  (Preview)

 ## What are certificate requests for arbitrary users?